hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 The authors also talked about "model multiverse" at the end of the article.

-Something I don't understand in this article:
+Something I don't understand yet in this paper:

 {{< reminder >}}
 When participants are excluded based on reported or computed cycle length, we do not consider next menstrual onset based on computed or reported cycle length, respectively.